Berry Pistachio Pie

 - 1 carton (12 ounces) whipped topping, divided

 - One 10-inch graham cracker crust (about 9 ounces)

 - Additional chopped pistachios

 - In a large bowl, add boiling water to gelatin; stir 2 minutes to completely dissolve.
-Stir in cold water, lemon peel and 1 tablespoon lemon juice.
-Refrigerate, covered, until almost firm, 1-1/2 to 2 hours.
+Stir in cold water, lemon zest and 1 tablespoon lemon juice.
+Refrigerate, covered, until almost firm, 1-1/2-2 hours.

 - Fold 2 cups whipped topping into gelatin.
 Beat until smooth, 1-2 minutes.
 Fold in pistachios.
 Transfer to crust.
 Refrigerate, covered, at least 4 hours.